 Energy from wastewater: Giant potential for the heating revolution

-Almost 14% of the heating needs in Germany can be covered by energy from wastewater.
+Almost 5 to 14% of the heating needs in Germany can be covered by energy from wastewater.
 This corresponds to about 100 TWh/a.
 This result is from a study from enervis energy advisors GmbH that was published in December 2017.
 This, too, was confirmed in an impressive way in a study from the Universität Stuttgart from 2011, which arrived at similar figures.
 The now available core statements on the potential of wastewater heat usage read:

 - The potential of wastewater lies at 101.4 TWh/a.
 Valued conservatively, this potential will increase by about 35 TWh by 2030.